ContainerSSH/containerssh.github.io/docs/advanced/metrics.md

 ## Country identification

 Country identification works using [GeoIP2 or GeoLite2 from MaxMind](https://www.maxmind.com/en/geoip2-services-and-databases).
 This database needs to be provided to ContainerSSH externally due to licensing concerns.
-Currently we do not support other w

 The default path for the GeoIP database is `/var/lib/GeoIP/GeoIP2-Country.mmdb`, but you can change that using the following configuration snippet: